Kibale Forest National Park

 5. Sample a fresh cup of coffee made from the park’s Robusta coffee tree

-6. Chimpanzee-trekking, hiking, birding & cultural village visits
+6. Chimpanzee-trekking, hiking, birding &amp cultural village visits

 Why Kibale Forest National Park?

-The 80,000-hectare Kibale Forest Park is not only home to Africa’s highest density & highest diversity of primates – including the endangered chimpanzee, red colobus monkey & L’Hoest’s monkey - but is also one of the last expanses of land in Uganda to boast both lowland & montane forest.
+The 80,000-hectare Kibale Forest Park is not only home to Africa’s highest density &amp highest diversity of primates – including the endangered chimpanzee, red colobus monkey &amp L’Hoest’s monkey - but is also one of the last expanses of land in Uganda to boast both lowland &amp montane forest.

-Experience Forest cover, interspersed with patches of grassland & swamp, dominates the northern & central parts of the park on an elevated plateau, offering a diverse landscape for visitors to explore.
+Forest cover, interspersed with patches of grassland &amp swamp, dominates the northern &amp central parts of the park on an elevated plateau, offering a diverse landscape for visitors to explore.

 Kibale Forest National Park is linked to the game-rich Queen Elizabeth National Park by a wildlife corridor, where herds of elephants freely roam between both sanctuaries, providing a unique opportunity to witness these magnificent creatures in their natural habitat.